BAMresearch/NFDI4IngModelValidationPlatform/docs/getting_started/benchmark_addition_guide.md

 4. **Create a script for discovering the configurations**

-    - Create the script `generate_config.py` in `benchmarks/problem/`.
+    - Copy the script `benchmarks/linear-elastic-plate-with-hole/generate_config.py` to `benchmarks/problem_name/`.
-    - The script should:
-        - Discover all the parameter configuration JSON files.
-        - Extract configurations.
-        - List the simulation tools for each configuration, cf. [generate_config.py](https://github.com/BAMresearch/NFDI4IngModelValidationPlatform/blob/main/benchmarks/linear-elastic-plate-with-hole/generate_config.py).
+    - Modify the list of simulation tools for the benchmark, cf. [generate_config.py](https://github.com/BAMresearch/NFDI4IngModelValidationPlatform/blob/main/benchmarks/linear-elastic-plate-with-hole/generate_config.py).

     **Note:** The simulation-tool-specific keywords are used by the main workflow to call the corresponding sub-workflows.

+    **Note:** In the future, the file will be moved to the `benchmarks/common/`folder and the list of simulation tools which is benchmark-specific will be provided separately.

 5. **Create the mesh generation script**